-Arranging presentation, sharing and award giving ceremony, affirming participants' effort.
+- Content and : Arranging presentation, sharing and award giving ceremony, affirming expected participants' effort. - Promoting education of mutual help culture and help-seeking culture among students of healthy mental health through exhibitions and game booths which are conducted by students and parents. - 9.
+The project worker will keep on dealing with and discussing the cases with the key personnel of the collaborating school throughout the project year. - (b) Please explain the extent of teachers' and/or principal's involvement and their roles in the project.

-Promoting education of mutual help culture and help-seeking culture among students of healthy mental health through exhibitions and game
+(i) Number of teachers involved and degree of input (time, types, etc.):

-- booths which are conducted by students and parents. - Expected learning outcomes: all the students and teachers can care more about the important of healthy mental health; promote mutual help culture and help-seeking culture among students as they have emotional difficulties. - 9.
-The project worker will keep on dealing with and discussing the cases with the key personnel of the collaborating school throughout the project year. - (b) Please explain the extent of teachers' and/or principal's involvement and their roles in the project. - (i) Number of teachers involved and degree of input (time, types, etc.): - The project worker, guidance teachers and school social worker will work together to identify and refer students and their families with service needs to the student and parent groups.
+- The project worker, guidance teachers and school social worker will work together to identify and refer students and their families with service needs to the student and parent groups.
 The teachers would learn to fill the suicidal tendency scale. - The guidance teachers and the school social workers will join the groups for parents and students for supporting and in dealing with the students with emotional problems, they also will work with project worker to formulate and implement all the project activities. - The guidance teachers and the school social workers provide their feedbacks during the project period to ensure that the project goals are achieved and the needs, vision and mission of the school are met. - To ensure the project impact could be sustained and further enhanced, the project worker will conduct the full assessment case reports, group evaluation reports with pre and post-tests evidence and share to school personnel for follow-up work.